Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 It’s a warning sign of the strength of the bipartisan coalition that the top Republican in Congress, Senator Mitch McConnell of Kentucky, tried to cement when he led a delegation of GOP senators to stand alongside Zelenskyy on a surprise trip to Kyiv last month.

-Senator Josh Hawley of Missouri, among 11 Republican senators who voted against the Ukraine package, called the tally “an astronomical number at a time when foreign policy should be focused elsewhere, including on China.”
+Senator Josh Hawley of Missouri, among 11 Republican senators who voted against the Ukraine package, called the tally “an astronomical number” at a time when foreign policy should focus elsewhere, including on China.

 Almost three years ago, Ukraine was at the center of US politics with Trump’s impeachment proceedings in 2019 rocking Washington.